qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

-   You can also share layer styles within a project without importing a file or database style: right-click on the layer in the :guilabel:`Layers Panel` and, from the :guilabel:`Styles` combobox , copy the style of a layer and paste it to a group or a selection of layers: the style is applied to all the layers that are of the same type (vector vs raster) as the original layer and, in the case of vector layers, have the same geometry type (point, line or polygon).
+   You can also share layer styles within a project without importing a file or database style: right-click on the layer in the :guilabel:`Layers Panel` and, from the :guilabel:`Styles` combo box , copy the style of a layer and paste it to a group or a selection of layers: the style is applied to all the layers that are of the same type (vector vs raster) as the original layer and, in the case of vector layers, have the same geometry type (point, line or polygon).